-The way people buy goods and services has never been more complex – and potentially profitable.
-An online retail management degree from Strayer can help you expand your expertise in this diverse field and reach for new horizons in retail.
+How people buy goods and services is an increasingly complex topic, reaching into both digital and brick-and-mortar businesses.
+An online Bachelor of Business Administration, Retail Management degree from Strayer can help you expand your knowledge in this diverse field and understand where the future of retail is headed.

 What makes consumers buy?
 Who’s coming up with the best business models for capturing retail dollars?
-You can be part of the answers when you earn a BBA that focuses on retail management.
+You can be part of the answers when you earn a retail management degree.

 - Learn the key areas of retail operations management, such as merchandising, finance, human resource management, customer service, logistics and retail marketing.